 GEARED also supports the Energy Department’s Grid Modernization Initiative, which helps improve our country’s electric grid.
 The initiative works to create a cost-effective path to a resilient, secure, sustainable, and reliable grid that is flexible enough to include larger amounts of distributed energy while remaining affordable to consumers.

-The GEARED consortia all work to bring more power systems engineers to the workforce, which will enhance our grid’s ability to handle increased amounts of distributed energy.
+The GEARED consortia all work to bring more power systems engineers to the workforce, which has enhanced our grid’s ability to handle increased amounts of distributed energy.
 Each has a different research focus and shares its findings with other consortia.

 - Location: Knoxville, TN